 Parties must incorporate all agreed-upon subjects of bargaining into a ratified CBA.
 Any agreement ratified by the school employer and the exclusive representative that changes or modifies a collective bargaining agreement is a memorandum of understanding (MOU).
-If the MOU is ratified within the formal bargaining period, it must be submitted with the CBA.
-If ratified outside the formal bargaining period, the ratified MOU must be submitted to IEERB at compliance@ieerb.in.gov and uploaded to Gateway with the current CBA within 10 business days of ratification.
-An MOU that is bargained and ratified outside of the time period for formal bargaining is not compliant unless one of the following exceptions applies:
+The terms of the MOU are subject to the same bargaining requirements and restrictions as the CBA.
+A MOU is required upon any change in salary, wages, or benefits.
+Parties should reference IEERB's 2023 MOU Quick Reference Guide for guidance on bargaining and submitting an MOU.